Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Vidriera, Shutterstock

-Good to own as a pet?: Yes
+Good to own as a pet?:Yes

-Legal to own?: Yes
+Legal to own?:Yes

-Adult size: 1 inch
+Adult size:1 inch

-They usually range from tan to light brown, with darker brown markings found across their body.
+It usually ranges from tan to light brown, with darker brown markings found across the body.
+This is a relatively small species.

 5. Eastern Narrow Mouth Toad